top of page

 C4 System Optimization | Fume Hood Operational Improvements

-In 2024, the University Alliance Group organized a pilot of the first I2SL Shut the Sash competition engaging and educating research organizations and their scientists.
+In 2024, the University Alliance Group organized a pilot of the first I2SL Fume Hood Challenge engaging and educating research organizations and their scientists.
 Building on the pilot's success, I2SL is developing a broader, more inclusive and international Fume Hood Challenge; this effort will go beyond shutting fume hood sashes to include promoting user behaviors, technologies, and strategies that monitor and enhance fume hood performance.
 The Fume Hood Challenge will encourage a variety of actions and strategies to improve both the energy efficiency and safety of fume hoods and the building systems that support them.
-I2SL plans to launch the challenge sometime after the annual conference and will share details of this initiative.
-Attendees will gain a behind-the-scenes look at the Challenge structure, including scoring criteria developed with input from industry experts.
-Key focus areas will include improving fume hood energy efficiency, enhancing user safety, providing educational resources, and maintaining operational integrity of building air systems.
+Key focus areas will include improving fume hood energy efficiency, enhancing user safety, providing educational resources, improving resource efficiency, and maintaining operational integrity of building air systems.
 Finally, best practice guides will provide step-by-step strategies for optimizing airflow, retrofitting legacy systems, and training staff on good fume hood operational practices.
-This session will highlight the tangible benefits of joining the Challenge and offer practical tips for success.
+This session will highlight opportunities to join the Challenge Technical Advisory Groups, participation in 2026 pilot testing, or sponsor the effort.

 HVAC Validation of Fume Hood Challenge Successes